-Following the COVID-19 pandemic, the staffing industry has been forced to adapt to numerous changes in order to meet the demands of today’s labor market and environment.
+Following the COVID-19 pandemic, the staffing industry has been forced to adapt to numerous changes.
+These changes were inevitable to meet the demands of today’s labor market and environment.
 One of the most difficult challenges has been the requirement to transition to remote work.
-Even now, when the worst of the pandemic appears to be behind us, many businesses are still relying on remote work or a hybrid approach to keep things running.
+Even now, when the worst of the pandemic is behind us, many businesses still rely on remote work/hybrid work approach.
 Virtual interviewing is undoubtedly a trend that will continue in the coming years.

 Every business must keep up with current trends in order to survive.
 Many staffing agencies are now wondering what changes are on the horizon in this post-pandemic world.
 In this article, we’ll look at what these changes are and how you can successfully guide your agency through them.
 Some of these staffing trends have been around for a while, while others are new to the field.
 In any case, consider them in the context of your current business structure and future plans.